ambisonictoolkit/atk-sc3/README.md

 &nbsp;

-If you are using Ambisonic Toolkit with Reaper as well, the convolution kernels are installed in the same place and have the exact same content.
+If you are using Ambisonic Toolkit with Reaper as well, the convolution kernels and matrices are installed in the same place and have the exact same content.
 We do not expect this to cause any conflicts.

-If you want to take a look at the installed files and do not see the Library folder in Finder, please press the ALT button while clicking the "Go" menu in Finder.
-The Library folder will show up as an additional option.
+If you want to take a look at the installed files and do not see the `Library` folder in Finder, please press the ALT button while clicking the "Go" menu in Finder.
+The `Library` folder will show up as an additional option.

 &nbsp;